translate/translate/docs/commands/pofilter_tests.rst

 validchars
 ----------

-checks that only characters specified as valid appear in the translation
+Checks that only characters specified as valid appear in the translation

 Often during character conversion to and from UTF-8 you get some strange characters appearing in your translation.
 This test presents a simple way to